vijayrawal2022-max/bitsom_ba_25071688-fleximart-data-architecture-/README.md

 ## Key Learnings

-Through this project, I learned how to design and implement an end-to-end data architecture system.
-I gained practical experience in ETL pipeline development, data quality validation, and writing optimized SQL queries.
-The project also helped me understand the differences between relational and NoSQL databases, as well as the importance of star schema modeling for analytical workloads.
+Through this project, I developed a strong understanding of building a complete data architecture from start to finish.
+I gained hands-on experience creating ETL pipelines, performing data validation and quality checks, and writing efficient SQL queries.
+Additionally, the project helped me clearly understand the differences between relational and NoSQL databases and highlighted the importance of using star schema design for analytical and reporting purposes.

 ## Challenges Faced

-1. Handling inconsistent and missing data:
+Managing inconsistent and incomplete data:
-Solved by implementing validation checks and cleaning logic during the ETL process.
+This challenge was resolved by applying data validation rules and cleaning mechanisms within the ETL workflow.

-2. Designing an effective data warehouse schema:
+Creating an efficient data warehouse structure:
-Addressed by applying star schema principles to simplify analytical queries and improve performance.
+This was addressed by adopting star schema design principles to enhance query simplicity and analytical performance.

 ### Conclusion

-This project demonstrates my ability to design and implement an end-to-end data architecture using relational databases, NoSQL systems, and a data warehouse.
-I worked hands-on with ETL pipelines, data validation, and analytical reporting using real-world retail data.
-Overall, the project strengthened my practical understanding of data engineering concepts and prepared me to handle structured and semi-structured data in business environments.
+This project showcases my ability to design and implement a complete data architecture incorporating relational databases, NoSQL systems, and a data warehouse.
+I gained hands-on experience building ETL pipelines, performing data validation, and generating analytical reports using real-world retail data.
+Overall, the project enhanced my practical understanding of core data engineering concepts and prepared me to work effectively with both structured and semi-structured data in business environments.